markcheret/footnotes/readme.txt

 == Changelog ==

+= 2.1.4d7 =
+- Bugfix: Reference container: fix layout issues by moving backlink column width to settings
+- Bugfix: Tooltip: fix issues with font size by moving it to settings and defaulting to previous

 = 2.1.4d6 =
 - Bugfix: Dashboard: move arrow settings from Customize to Settings > Reference container to reunite and fix issue with new heading wording